 The other debut title for All-American was the short-lived MOVIE COMICS.
 COMICS once again is Art Deco, reminiscent of the one in ACTION, but with a number of differences.
 MOVIE has a glow and tiny marquee lights, but in general is not as well designed.
 The horizontal strips with sprockets representing movie film are a nice touch.
 No designer guess.

 Also beginning in 1939 from All-American was MUTT & JEFF, which already had a long and popular run as a comic strip in newspapers, and even a few book collections.
 I think the logo is based on one used in the newspaper strip, though I haven’t found a contemporary example.
-At any rate, Alex Jay has provided information suggesting the strip’s creator, Bud Fisher, was no longer doing any of the art for Mutt and Jeff at this time, and the comic book logos are most likely by Al Smith, one of Fisher’s assistants/ghost artists who is known to have worked on the comics.
+At any rate, Alex Jay has provided information suggesting the strip’s creator, Bud Fisher, was no longer doing any of the art for Mutt and Jeff at this time, and the comic book logos are most likely by Al Smith, one of Fisher’s assistants/ghost artists who took over the strip and also did the covers for the comics.

 Logos on the series continued to vary greatly, probably drawn on the cover art, until settling into this repeated logo with issue 24 in 1946.